edasevar/Theme-App/theme-live-preview-extension/README.md

 3. **Editing Theme Properties**:
    - Properties are organized by category (Editor, Activity Bar, Side Bar, etc.)
    - Use color pickers or type hex values directly
+   - Click **🧭** to see examples and navigate to the element in VS Code
+   - Click **✏️** to open the advanced value editor with live preview
    - Click **✕** to reset individual properties to default
    - Changes are reflected instantly in the preview

+4. **Understanding Elements**:
+   - Use the 🧭 navigation button to see what each property controls
+   - View visual examples and code samples
+   - Test colors directly on the actual UI elements
+   - Discover related properties that work together

 4. **Real-time Preview**:
    - Changes in the sidebar automatically update any open preview panel